Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 improvements in artificial intelligence and machine learning, it is much more accurate than it used to be.
-But some concerns have been raised about how facial recognition affects ethics and privacy, especially regarding surveillance and how its algorithms might be biassed.
+But some concerns have been raised about how facial recognition affects ethics and privacy, especially regarding surveillance and how its algorithms might be biased.
 The use of facial recognition technology has been discussed and regulated.
 Some countries and cities have banned or limited the use of this technology.
-Still, facial recognition is likely to stay an important and widespread technology in many areas, and more research is needed to ensure it is used responsibly and ethically.
+Still, facial recognition is likely an important and widespread technology in many areas, and more research is needed to ensure it is used responsibly and ethically.

 ## Facial recognition in the software industry

-**Face recognition on Facebook is handled by DeepFace.**
+**DeepFace handles face recognition on Facebook.**

 A Facebook research team created the deep learning facial recognition algorithm known as DeepFace.
 In digital photographs, it can identify